xzhang03/NidaqGUI/Configs/Readme.md

 ```

 ### 4. Scheduler
-Scheduler makes experimeriments simpler by defining 1) a pre-opto period, and 2) a pre-set number of opto trains.
+Scheduler makes experimeriments more streamlined by defining 1) a pre-opto period, and 2) a pre-set number of opto trains.
 If scheduler is turned off, opto experiments (and behavior experiements, see below) are set to happen for an infinite number of trials on its own.
-When scheduler is on, there is a trial structure, no opto. or behavioral trials will happen until the pre-opto. period is over, and when the set number of trials are done, no more opto. or behavioral trials will happen anymore.
-This however does not turn off photometry pulses, which allows for post-opto. recordings.
+When scheduler is on, there is a trial structure, no opto or behavioral trials will happen until the pre-opto period is over, and when the set number of trials are done, no more opto or behavioral trials will happen anymore.
+This however does not turn off photometry pulses, which allows for post-opto recordings.
 Please see below for details.

 Enable.
 Nothing below is uploaded if false.
 ```matlab